ristearazvan/work/TokenPay Documentation.md

 Code<br />
 TokenPay is controlled by all TokenPay users around the world.
 If you are a developer, you can use your super-powers to do good and contribute.
 The TokenPay project is hosted on GitHub.
 This is where developers work hard on the next version(s) of the software.
 To get involved with developing TokenPay, check out our detailed contributing guidelines.
 We credit all contributors to the TokenPay project in every major and minor release.<br />

-We hold public development meetings and chat in our Slack team.
-We also maintain a public roadmap and dev blog to give you an idea of what's being worked on right now, and what's coming next.
-Are you someone who might be interested?
-Do not hesitate and contact us directly.<br />